Sailing On The Forest

 “Just one step behind.”

-Tasha held her hand out backwards, once Grace noticed she hurried forward and grabbed on.
+Tasha held her hand out backward; once Grace noticed, she hurried forward and grabbed on.
 The two of them followed the little bush sprites as they led them through the edge of the forest.
-One looked back to ensure they were still being followed, but ended up stopping as it looked to the two women.
-Grabbing the other sprite it pointed at the couples hands, exchanging a couple short chirps they locked hands and continued the journey.
+One looked back to ensure they were still being followed but ended up stopping as it looked to the two women.
+Grabbing the other sprite, it pointed at the couple’s hands, exchanging a couple short chirps.
+They locked hands and continued the journey.
 Tasha and Grace looked at one another and cooed.

 “They are so adorable.”
 Tasha cried out as her eyes started to tear up.